Woman sitting on an exam table in a clinic room, speaking with a provider

 What’s endometrial ablation?

-Endometrial ablation, a procedure that doesn’t require incisions and destroys part of the lining of the uterus.
-In most cases, the expert staff at The Women’s Group performs endometrial ablation as an outpatient procedure, which means the patient returns home when the procedure is complete.
+Endometrial ablation is a minimally invasive procedure that doesn't require incisions and removes or thins part of the uterine lining to reduce or stop abnormal bleeding.
+The procedure typically takes less than 30 minutes to perform, and many patients return to normal daily activities within a day or two.
+In most cases, the expert staff at The Women's Group performs endometrial ablation as an outpatient procedure, which means the patient returns home the same day the procedure is complete.
+Because it's minimally invasive, endometrial ablation often involves less discomfort and a shorter recovery time than more invasive surgical treatments for abnormal bleeding.

 When is endometrial ablation recommended?

-The expert medical staff at The Women’s Group recommends endometrial ablation to patients when they want reduce or eliminate bleeding from the uterus.
+The expert medical staff at The Women's Group recommends endometrial ablation to patients who want to reduce or eliminate bleeding from the uterus.
 For some women, menstrual flow may stop completely after endometrial ablation.
-Our staff recommends endometrial ablation for patients with extremely heavy menstrual bleeding, bleeding that lasts longer than 7 days, and/or anemia related to menstrual bleeding.
+Our staff recommends endometrial ablation for patients with extremely heavy menstrual bleeding, bleeding that lasts longer than 7 days, or anemia related to menstrual bleeding.

 What happens during endometrial ablation?